-The Internal rules and regulations of the Board of Directors define the composition, duties and operating procedures of the Board committees.
+The Internal rules and regulations of the Board of Directors define the composition, duties and operating procedures of the Strategic Planning, Technology and HSE/Sustainable Development Committees.
 The Audit Committee and the Appointment and Remuneration Committee have their own charter.
 They are appended to the Internal Rules and Regulations of the Board of Directors and are available on the Company's website (www.cgg.com).